VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part1.md

 <a id='S1stTransformations'></a>

 If *Hephaistos* switch to *Gorgon* mode, he'll start with **Gorgomanteia** placing debuffs on everyone.
-Form two lights groups, the first one will deal with the first mechanic they find starting from the North West incardinal and searching counter-clockwise while the second group will start North and search clockwise.
+Form two lights groups, the first one will deal with the first mechanic they find starting from the North West intercardinal and searching counter-clockwise while the second group will start North and search clockwise.
 If within one group, both the Tank and the Healer get the same debuff, the Tanks will swap groups and if the two DPS get the same debuff, the two Ranged will swap group.

 In the meantime, the first set of *Gorgons* will spawn, when they get close to an (inter)cardinal, look away from them to dodge **Petrification**.
 Then the <span class='speDebuff'>First in Line</span> players will act.
 In each group the player with <span class='speDebuff'>Eye of the Gorgon</span> must look at the *Gorgon* to petrify it then the <span class='speDebuff'>Blood of the Gorgon</span> player will move next to it to kill it with the debuff.